 From the main administrator page of your site click on System on the sidebar.

 Click on the Update Sites link towards the bottom of the middle column on the System page.

-Find the Akeeba Backup Professional entry on the list and click on it to open the edit page.
+Find the Akeeba Backup for Joomla! package entry on the list and click on it to open the edit page.